2 people looking over a man's shoulder as he works on a computer

 Course Listing

-This course is an introduction to the PhD–BA and a foundation for further doctoral-level study in business.
-The PhD–BA degree is designed to encourage you to become a scholar-practitioner, using business theory to inform further scholarly inquiry and make a positive impact on business practices.
-You’ll examine requirements for the degree—including each milestone and deliverable—and develop a plan for achieving your academic and research goals.
-Adding to this preparation will be an examination of modern trends in business theory and a mindset transition from being a consumer of knowledge to being a producer of knowledge.
+This course serves as an introduction to the PhD–BA and as the foundation for further doctoral-level study in business.
+The PhD–BA degree is designed to encourage you to become a scholar-practitioner, using business theory to inform further scholarly inquiry and positively impact business practices.
+You will examine requirements for the degree—including each milestone and deliverable—and will develop a plan for achieving your academic and research goals.
+This preparation will be done in the context of an examination of modern trends in business theory and in beginning the transition from being consumers of knowledge to being producers of knowledge.

-Students will analyze and apply knowledge in twelve different varieties of business-related situations.
-The focus is on demonstrating core proficiencies in the following business areas: marketing, business finance, accounting, management, legal environment of business, economics, business ethics, global dimensions of business, information systems, quantitative techniques and statistics, leadership, and business applications.
-The intent is not to introduce these core business concepts, but rather to verify a graduate-level competency in each.
-The course includes a comprehensive case study that allows you to demonstrate your capabilities in all twelve components.
+Students will analyze and apply knowledge in 12 business areas necessary to address a wide variety of business-related situations.
+The focus of the course is demonstrating core proficiencies in the following business areas: Marketing, Business Finance, Accounting, Management, Legal Environment of Business, Economics, Business Ethics, Global Dimensions of Business, Information Systems, Quantitative Techniques and Statistics, Leadership, and Business Applications.
+The intent is not to introduce these core business concepts, but rather to verify a graduate-level threshold competency within each.
+The course includes a comprehensive case study that will allow students to demonstrate their competency within all 12 professional component areas.

-It’s important for scholar-practitioners to understand both the internal and external influences on business, i.e., the business environment.
-In this course, you’ll examine theories related to those environmental factors, including management, organizational behavior, marketing, business ethics, and international business.
+It is important for scholar-practitioners to understand both the internal and external influences on business—the business environment.
+In this course, students will examine theories related to those environmental factors including business ethics, international business, and marketing.
+Internal environmental factors include management and organizational behavior.

-The allied fields of economics, accounting, and finance are key areas where a highly knowledgeable leader can greatly contribute to business success.
+The allied fields of economics, accounting, and finance are key areas where a highly knowledgeable leader can greatly contribute to the success of a business.
 Financial professionals secure and manage the money needed to run a business; economists determine how markets will react in certain situations; and accountants provide analysis and accountability to the entire process.
-This course prepares you with the information fluency needed to understand the theories and practices related to these critical knowledge areas.
+In this course, scholar-practitioners will work towards information fluency in theories related to these critical knowledge areas.

-This course is an overview of the theories involved in strategic business planning.
-You’ll explore the difference between strategic thinking and strategic planning, how to choose the right strategy for a specific business, and how to design a strategic plan.
-You’ll also learn to analyze customers and the competition, asking key questions to help design and tailor the most effective strategic plan for a given business.
+Good plans aligned against clear strategic goals can help business leaders achieve those goals.
+This course is an overview of the theories involved in strategic planning to aid business.
+Students will explore the difference between strategic thinking and strategic planning, how to choose a strategy that is right for each business, and how to design a strategic plan.
+This course will investigate how to analyze customers and the competition and ask key questions that help design the most effective strategic plan for each business.

-This course engages you in the process of scholarly literature reviews and academic writing.
-You’ll focus on (a) conducting effective literature searches, specifically in preparation for the dissertation, (b) developing a plan for writing critical, comprehensive, research literature reviews, and (c) critically reviewing and writing about theory/conceptual frameworks as a foundation for your own future research.
-The goal is for you to conduct an exhaustive search of peer-reviewed research literature on your chosen topic and identify potential areas of inquiry for your dissertation.
+In this course, you will engage in the process of scholarly literature reviews and academic writing.
+With an emphasis on how to (a) conduct effective literature searches, specifically in preparation for the dissertation, (b) develop a plan for writing comprehensive, critical, and synthesized reviews of research literature, and (c) critically review and write about underlying theory/conceptual frameworks, you will develop a foundation for future research.
+The overarching goal of this course is for you to conduct an exhaustive search of the peer-reviewed research literature in your topic area and identify potential areas of inquiry for your dissertation.

-An examination of qualitative methods for studying human behavior, including grounded theory, narrative analysis, ethnography, mixed methods, and case studies.
-The objective is to explore designs and methodologies to use with your envisioned research.
+During this course, you will examine qualitative methods for studying human behavior including grounded theory, narrative analysis, ethnography, mixed methods, and case studies.
+You will explore designs and methodologies to use with your envisioned research.

-The Pre-Candidacy Prospectus is intended to ensure you’ve mastered your discipline prior to candidacy status, and that you’ve demonstrated the ability to design empirical research before moving on to your dissertation coursework.
-You’ll demonstrate your ability to synthesize empirical, peer-reviewed research to support all course assignments.
+The Pre-Candidacy Prospectus is intended to ensure students have mastered knowledge of their discipline prior to candidacy status and demonstrated the ability to design empirical research as an investigator before moving on to the dissertation research coursework.
+Students will demonstrate the ability to synthesize empirical, peer-reviewed research to support all assignments in this course.
 The Pre-Candidacy Prospectus is completed only after all foundation, specialization, and research courses have been completed.

 Specialization Courses